deadlydog/deadlydog.github.io/_posts/2020-08-22-Bring-up-the-Windows-Terminal-in-a-keystroke.md

   windowHandleId := WinExist("ahk_exe WindowsTerminal.exe")
   windowExistsAlready := windowHandleId > 0

-  ; If the Windows Terminal is already open, put it in focus. if (windowExistsAlready = true)
+  ; If the Windows Terminal is already open, determine if we should put it in focus or minimize it. if (windowExistsAlready = true)
   {
+    activeWindowHandleId := WinExist("A")
+    windowIsAlreadyActive := activeWindowHandleId == windowHandleId

+    if (windowIsAlreadyActive)
+    {
+      ; Minimize the window.
+      WinMinimize, "ahk_id %windowHandleId%"
+    }
+    else
+    {
+      ; Put the window in focus.
       WinActivate, "ahk_id %windowHandleId%"
       WinShow, "ahk_id %windowHandleId%"
+    }
   }
   ; Else it's not already open, so launch it. else